TheMonocledHamster/Hamster-Bot-Prototype/README.md

 </br></br>

 [Future Plans]
 * I intend to expand the range of the conversation, and hopefully add some NLP functionality.
+  [Update] To this end, I'm presently testing out Google's BERT and OpenAI's GPT-2 transformer models.
 * The voice is currently too robotic (limitation of espeak on Linux).
 Some improvements are in order on that front.
+  [Update] I'm currently attempting to get SAPI5 working on Linux as well, to improve conversation quality.
 * The bot may soon be learning another language!
 I'm considering adding either Kannada or German language capabilities.
-* I will attempt to add a basic UI and animations (using Flutter?) by the end of October 2021.
 * I'm considering adding Noise-Cancelling and better recognition accuracy by providing support for multi-mic audio-capture.
 The code is already thread-safe, and implementing multi-threading and/or multi-processing should not be too much of a challenge.
+  [Update] I'm currently scoping out Nginx hosting, towards this end.
+*

 </br></br>